Webster's ESL Program Levels

 • Students attend minimally 18 clock hours of ESL coursework and 3 clock hours of an undergraduate content course per week.

-• Students who attend two terms or more (Level 4 and Bridge level) will pay a flat fee of $15,265 per semester (1 semester=2 terms).
+• Students who attend two terms or more (Level 4 and Bridge level) will pay a flat fee of $15,725 per semester (one semester equals two terms).

 • Students are registered for and earn 6 ESL undergraduate elective credits per level per term.